drmikehenry/install-linux/install-linux.md

 MANUAL:

+- Session Restore:

-- Change "When logging in" to "Start with an empty session".
+  - "On login, launch apps that were open": "Start with an empty session"

 TODO: Automate this.
 The setting appears to live in `~/.config/ksmserverrc`: